 The PSE is permitted to disconnect a PD if it draws more than its maximum class power over a one second interval.
-A type 1 PSE compliant to IEEE 802.3at is required to limit current to between 400 mA and an upper-bound template (IEEE 802.3-2008 was 450 mA) during powered operation.
-The PSE must disconnect the PD if it draws this current for more than 75 ms. Class 0 and 3 PDs may draw up to 400 mA peak currents for up to 50 ms. The PSE may set lower output current limits based on the PD's declared power requirements.
+A type 1 PSE compliant to IEEE 802.3at is required to limit current to between 400 mA and 450 mA during powered operation, and it must disconnect the PD if it draws this current for more than 75 ms. Class 0 and 3 PDs may draw up to 400 mA peak currents for up to 50 ms. The PSE may set lower output current limits based on the PD's declared power requirements.